I Shaved My Legs After 5 Years To Be A Bridesmaid — Here’s Why

 After years of fighting femininity and longing for some prescribed version of androgyny I could never perfect, I was at first, shocked.
 But as a seasoned queer, I tried to be gentle with myself — I know gender is fluid, so it only makes sense that gender expression is as well.
 I decided all I could do was try, and so I set a date to shave my legs.

-When the day came, I roamed the aisles of CVS, collecting all the necessary shaving accouterments.
-I was sticker shocked by the price of my old razor ($25 for some plastic and blades!) and ended up buying the Flamingo razor because it was aesthetically pleasing, cheaper, and came with backup blades.
-I also bought the Raspberry Rain Skintimate shaving cream — the same one I bought when I was 13 and shaved for the first time.
+When the day came, I roamed the aisles, collecting all the necessary shaving accoutrements.
+I was sticker shocked by the price of my old razor ($25 for some plastic and blades!) and ended up buying a razor and shaving cream.
 I took my goodies home, popped on some shorts, set up my tripod in the bathroom to film what I could only imagine would be a life-changing experience, and got to work.

 Advertisement